-In 2020 no penalty will be given to the team that couldn't get the robot out of the field in time.
-Thus, the game shall be restarted using a force start.
-However, in 2021, if the robot gets manually substituted, the ball is placed on the mid line and 1.5 meters away from the teams defense area and the opposing team gets a free kick.
+No penalty will be given to the team that couldn't get the robot out of the field in time.
+However, in the future there will be a penalty like this: If the robot gets manually substituted, the ball is placed on the goal-to-goal line and 1.5 meters away from the teams defense area and the opposing team gets a free kick.